KICAD 10: Hierarchical Sheets and Blocks: Lay 'Em Out Once, Use 'Em Over and Over

 • The footprint appears

-• Highlight the footprint and draw in all traces you want to include in the combo block
+• Draw in all traces you want to include in the combo block

 • Save the selected footprint and traces (you must select both!) as a block (right click on block > save selection as block)

-• For the block name, type in the exact same name you used for the schematic block--this is case sensitive: europower w traces
+• For the block name, type in the exact same name you used for the schematic block--this is case sensitive: in this case, "europower w traces"

 • Kicad 10 will ask "overwrite block"?
 Say YES